FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 ### Using the Lambda CLI

-First install the Node CLI library.
+First, install the Node CLI library.
 Open a terminal in your app folder and use the following commands.

 ```bash
 npm install --save-dev @fusionauth/cli;